matrixorigin/matrixorigin.io/docs/MatrixOne/Get-Started/install-on-linux/install-on-linux-method1.md

     bash: gcc: command not found
     ```

-    As shown in the code, the version of GCC is not displayed, the **GCC/Clang** environment needs to be installed.
+    As shown in the code, the version of GCC is not displayed, the **GCC** environment needs to be installed.

 2. Click <a href="https://gcc.gnu.org/install/" target="_blank">GCC Download and install</a> to enter its official documentation, and follow the installation steps to complete the **GCC** installation.

-3. To verify whether **GCC/Clang** is installed, execute the code `gcc -v`.
-When **GCC/Clang** is installed successfully, the example code line is as follows (only part of the code is displayed):
+3. To verify whether **GCC** is installed, execute the code `gcc -v`.
+When **GCC** is installed successfully, the example code line is as follows (only part of the code is displayed):

     ```
     Using built-in specs.